3AM: 3egment Anything with Geometric Consistency in Videos: Method

-As shown in \cref{fig:feature-merging}, SAM2 becomes unreliable when the object reappears or when the viewpoint changes drastically.
-The heat map in the lower row demonstrates that SAM2 cannot reliably associate the query point with its target under large angular differences, revealing its limited capacity to maintain object identity when the visual appearance changes substantially.
-To address this issue, we enhance SAM2 with MUSt3R features.
-The upper row of \cref{fig:feature-merging} visualizes MUSt3R activations across depth.
-Early layers preserve a clearer correspondence pattern with the query point, while deeper layers produce more diffuse responses.
-This shift reflects MUSt3R’s progression toward point-cloud decoding: the representation becomes more geometry-oriented but less semantically aligned with the 2D query.
-Consequently, relying solely on either early or late layers is insufficient; early layers lack explicit geometric structure, whereas late layers lose semantic clarity.
-We therefore sample MUSt3R features from both early and late stages to capture complementary information.
 These multi-level MUSt3R features are processed by our \textbf{Feature Merger}, which jointly performs cross-attention fusion and convolutional refinement.
 The cross-attention blocks first integrate the sampled MUSt3R layers into a single geometry-aware feature, aligning information from different depths.
 Specifically, as shown in \cref{fig:feature-merging}, we take the MUSt3R encoder feature at the shallowest sampled depth, i.e., the most semantically rich layer, as the initial input to the Feature Merger.
 It first passes through a self-attention block to establish an initial semantic representation.
-The remaining sampled MUSt3R features are then incorporated one by one through a sequence of cross-attention layers, where the current merged representation acts as the query and each additional MUSt3R feature provides the key–value pairs.
+The remaining sampled MUSt3R features are then incorporated one by one through a sequence of cross-attention layers, where the current merged representation acts as the query, and each additional MUSt3R feature provides the key–value pairs.
 In this way, the Feature Merger progressively integrates information from both shallow and deeper stages of MUSt3R.
 The output is then fed into a convolutional stage that merges it with SAM2’s 2D feature $F_{2D}$ for restoring fine spatial detail.
-We further compare different 3D foundation models in the ablation study and more architecture details and comparison are provided in the supplementary materials.
-The final merged feature, $F_{{merged}}$, retains SAM2’s high-resolution, segmentation-aware appearance cues while incorporating MUSt3R’s geometry-aware consistency, enabling robust object localization even under severe viewpoint changes.
+We further compare different 3D foundation models in \cref{tab:3D_backbone}, and more architectural details and comparisons are provided in the supplementary materials.

-\paragraph{Mask Decoding.} The output of the memory-attended features is fed into the SAM2 mask decoder to produce the segmentation mask for frame $i$.
-The resulting merged features are then encoded and appended to the memory, enabling temporally consistent object identification in subsequent frames.